 As someone who is so used to getting lost and just making an adventure out of it, I was thrown quite a curve-ball by this city.
 After a day and a half of being here, I managed to get the hang of their tube system and by the end of day two, I was walking around like a “local.”
-It felt nice to not stick out like a sore thumb in such a busy place.
+It felt nice to not stick out like a sore thumb in such a busy city.

 In a few instances though, I did have to remember that I wasn’t a local but an actual tourist in this trip, so I went ahead and did the full tourist experience.
 I went around a lot of touristy places in London including the Buckingham Palace, Trafalgar Square, National Gallery, Tower Bridge, went inside a few museums and honestly a bunch of other places that I didn’t remember the names of.
-It was pretty amazing considering, I got to a lot of destinations within two days and we mostly just walked towards every single one of them.
+It was pretty amazing considering, I got to a lot of destinations within two days and we were mostly just walking towards every single one of them.

 I didn’t have an itinerary for this trip, I literally just followed wherever my legs took me.
 PS, you look on the opposite direction while crossing the streets in England.
 I unfortunately learned that the hard way, but I adjusted to it pretty quickly after.

 I was taking random photos of buildings, graffiti, “rubbish” and literal residential doors.
-They honestly probably thought I was a weirdo.
+The Brits probably thought I was a weirdo.
 This will be a collection of a couple of my favorite photos, and when I say “a couple” I actually mean “a lot.”
 I took time to angle my skyline photos and do lighting.
 I still have a little bit of my photography skills left.
 Please, appreciate them.